alfie-ns/VidBriefs-Desktop/README.md

 ## 2-bash.
 Create Environment for API Key

-Run the following bash in the scripts/ directory:
+Run the following bash script in the scripts/ directory:

 ```
 ./scripts/create-env.sh